garrettkatz/docker-gazebo-ceril/docker/poppy/README.md

 `$ ./poppy_docker_run.sh`

 This script passes in current host UID/GID as environment variables in the container.
-Then it runs `startup.sh` inside the container to configure UID/GID.
-Finally it launches a bash session (session 1).
-Run roscore
+Then it runs `startup.sh` inside the container to configure UID/GID for X server access.
+Then it configures the gui user to enable ROS usage.
+Finally it launches a bash session as the gui user (session 1).
+In that session, source the ROS entrypoint and run roscore:

-'# roscore'
+`$ source ros_entrypoint.sh`
+`$ roscore`

 Open a new bash session(session 2) in the same container from a new terminal

-`$ docker exec -it poppy_ceril bash`
+`$ docker exec -it poppy_ceril /src/startup.sh`

 From inside the container, source the entrypoint, navigate to the poppy robot catkin workspace, and build the package: